 So a lot of people in the past have talked about these same things.

-I wrote an article uh for Fox News a couple months ago, and I said Donald Trump is passing the policies that Democrats have talked about for decades.
+I wrote an article for Fox News a couple months ago, and I said Donald Trump is passing the policies that Democrats have talked about for decades.

 A lot of blacks feel that they can't compliment a Republican just because they're a Republican.

-And I think that is is not right.
+And I think that is not right.

-I think at some point we gotta be real with ourselves because we really care about our people and so my question is this now that the president's delivering, you know, it's a little different.
+I think at some point we got to be real with ourselves because we really care about our people.

-Uh, what have you got to lose versus and and by the way, you can make a comparison with you know big cities, liberal cities run by Democrats for decades, and and and what have they done for the minority community?
+gets to run on a different slogan this time uh what have you got to lose versus and and by the way you can make a comparison with you know big cities liberal cities run by democrats for decades and and And what have they done for the minority community?

 Not much, from what I can see.